XTC circa 1986. Left to right: David Gregory, Andy Partridge and Colin Moulding

 - Cover Version: They covered "All Along the Watchtower" on White Music and "Ella Guru" on the obscure Captain Beefheart tribute album Fast N' Bulbous.

-- Demoted to Extra: Apparently a factor in Gregory's departure.
+- Demoted to Extra: A factor in Gregory's departure.
 Partridge bought a synthesizer that allowed him to create string arrangements, something Gregory had done in the past.

 - Doesn't Like Guns: "Melt The Guns".